intersystems/multi-model-exercise/README.md

 13. Make sure to recompile the Demo.Employee class by saving it.
 You have now configured your SQL table class to receive JSON data and automatically create a new record from it.

 ## Create A Node.js App to send JSON files to your database.
-11. If you do not have Node.js installed locally, download and install it [here](https://nodejs.org/en/download/)
+11. If you do not have Node.js installed locally, download and install it [here](https://nodejs.org/en/download/).

-12. `cd` into the nodeApp directory
+	* Note: once Node.js is installed, you may need to restart your terminal in order for it to recognize `node` commands.

+12.Run `cd ../nodeApp`

 13. Run `npm install --save intersystems-iris-native`.
 This installs the InterSystems IRIS Native API, which enables you to both access the underlying data structures in your database, and to call ObjectScript class methods directly from your code.